-where $y{idp}$ is the outcome of child (or respondent) i in district d and province p. $C{id}$ equals 1 if child (or respondent) i lives in a district that is assigned to the career opportunities treatment. $D_i$ is a vector of child, respondent, and household characteristics that includes child age and gender, household size and number of assets, and the education level of the respondent.
-As above, we control for the stratification variables, district-level high school graduation rate $E_d$ and provinces indicators $\rho_p$ throughout, and cluster standard errors at the district level.
+where y{idp} is the outcome of child (or respondent) i in district d and province p.
+C{id} equals 1 if child (or respondent) i lives in a district that is assigned to the career opportunities treatment.
+D_i is a vector of child, respondent, and household characteristics that includes child age and gender, household size and number of assets, and the education level of the respondent.
+As above, we control for the stratification variables, district-level high school graduation rate E_d and province indicators ρ_p throughout, and cluster standard errors at the district level, with additional p-values reported based on the effective degrees of freedom correction procedure in Young (2016) and a randomization inference procedure (Young 2019).